-- When an developer proposes a project that meets the eligibility requirements described in Section 17.24.100(B) and includes a childcare facility that will be located on the premises of, as part of, or adjacent to the project, the City shall grant an additional density bonus or development incentive in accordance with California Government Code Section 65915. - 3.
-Exception.
-The City shall not be required to provide a density bonus or development incentive for a childcare facility if it finds, based on substantial evidence, that the community has adequate childcare facilities. - H. Condominium Conversions. - When an applicant for approval to convert apartments to a condominium project agrees to provide at least 33 percent of the total units of the proposed condominium project to persons and families of low- or moderate-income as defined in California Health and Safety Code Section 50093, or 15 percent of the total units of the proposed condominium project to lower income households as defined in California Health and Safety Code Section 50079.5, and agrees to pay for the reasonably necessary administrative costs incurred by the city pursuant to this section, the City shall either (1) grant a density bonus or (2) provide other incentives of equivalent financial value in accordance with California Government Code section 65915.5. - An application for approval to convert apartments to a condominium project with an affordable housing component shall be processed in accordance with the requirements of Chapter 18.24.
+- 1. When an applicant for approval to convert apartments to a condominium project agrees to provide at least 33 percent of the total units of the proposed condominium project to persons and families of low- or moderate-income as defined in California Health and Safety Code Section 50093, or 15 percent of the total units of the proposed condominium project to lower income households as defined in California Health and Safety Code Section 50079.5, and agrees to pay for the reasonably necessary administrative costs incurred by the city pursuant to this section, the City shall either (1) grant a density bonus or (2) provide other incentives of equivalent financial value in accordance with California Government Code section 65915.5. - 2.
+An application for approval to convert apartments to a condominium project with an affordable housing component shall be processed in accordance with the requirements of Chapter 18.24.
 An applicant may submit to the City a preliminary proposal prior to the submittal of any formal requests for subdivision map approvals.
 The City shall, within 90 days of receipt of a written proposal, notify the applicant in writing of the manner in which it will comply with this section. - 3.
-An applicant shall be ineligible for a density bonus or other incentives under this section if the apartments proposed for conversion constitute a housing development for which a density bonus or other incentives were provided under this Chapter. - I. Off-site units - In addition to applicable regulations of State Density Bonus Law, the developer may meet requirements for the provision of affordable housing units off-site.
+An applicant shall be ineligible for a density bonus or other incentives under this section if the apartments proposed for conversion constitute a housing development for which a density bonus or other incentives were provided under this Chapter.

+I. Off-site units

+- 1. In addition to applicable regulations of State Density Bonus Law, the developer may meet requirements for the provision of affordable housing units off-site.
 For the purpose of calculating a density bonus, the residential units are not required to be on the same or contiguous sites, but shall be within the city, in compliance with zoning district regulations except as provided in this section, and subject to one comprehensive development application for entitlement purposes. - 2.
 The off-site land restricted to affordability can be transferred to an affordable housing developer approved by the development services director.
 The transferred land and the affordable units shall be subject to a deed restriction ensuring continued affordability of the units which shall be recorded on the property at the time of the transfer consistent with State Density Bonus Law.
 To the extent allowed by law, projects utilizing this provision shall meet the minimum development standards of subsection KJ.